greenmg2003/osu-Mg-skin/CONTRIBUTING.md

 \+ If you use my skin and want to help me grow my skin, please reduce your hatred towars Gacha elements on my skin down to 0.
 It's acceptable if you don't like it without leaving any toxic comment.

 \+ You can open issues if you want to start contributing my project.
 Suggestions are opened too.
+Also pull requests are open to everyone too!
+(Don't know how?
+Check 5th section of this file)

 ## 2. Feel like you are at home with us!